2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/contribute/build.md

 ## Use Cases

-### Use Case 1: Build a JS Library Copy Manually
+### Use Case 1: Build a Part and Copy Manually

-Let's assume you just got started and want to try something in JS.
+Let's assume you just got started and want to try something in partial project.
-You can just pull the repo, npm-init everything and build.
+You can just pull the repo, npm-ci everything and build.

+As a result you'll have the compiled JS in the `dist` folder and can manually copy it to folder of any DNN/Oqtane as you wish.

+### Use Case 2: Build a JS Library and Copy to DNN/Oqtane Automatically

+In this scenario you would do the same as above, but in addition to that, create a `2sxc-build.config.json` file in the repo folder

 ---